Dump-GUY/ghidra_scripts/README.md

 ## CAPA_Importer.py
-This script works with exported results of CAPA tool.<br/>
+This script works with exported .txt or .json results of CAPA tool.<br/>
 Capa detects capabilities in executable files.
 You run it against a PE file or shellcode and it tells you what it thinks the program can do.<br/>
 For example, it might suggest that the file is a backdoor, is capable of installing services, or relies on HTTP to communicate.<br/>
 CAPA repo: https://github.com/fireeye/capa<br/>